garrardkitchen/webapi/README.md

 - CI/CD
 - Include observability (logs, metrics and tracing)
 - Hook up to remote API solution to test availability and response times
-- Use different permissions (thinking of AWS IAM) as used for dev/staging
+- Use different permissions (thinking of AWS IAM) to those used for dev/staging environments
-- Use different env var values in dockerfile
+- Use different environment variable values in dockerfile
 - Load balance RESTful API over multiple instances
 - Scale based on demand
 - Canary releases